 OPUS CRE Research Streams

-Current work: We applied the recently validated OMERACT-OARSI criteria for response in 615 consecutive cases prior to and at 12 months after knee TJR.
-Based on these criteria we identified that 15% of these individuals were non-responders to surgery.
+In 615 consecutive cases, we identified that 15% of these individuals were non-responders to surgery at 12 months after knee TJR.
 A preliminary comparative study of 1,419 patients conducted with the Swedish Knee Registry confirmed a similar level of non-responder rates of 14.2%.
-Independent prognostic correlates of post-operative non-response were (BMI > 40kg/m2, Kellgren-Lawrence Grade ≤3, Pre-op WOMAC, and SF12 MCS Disability) from which we developed a nomogram (Figure 2 below) designed to predict the probability of non-response to knee TJR.
+Independent prognostic correlates of post-operative non-response were completed from which we developed a nomogram designed to predict the probability of non-response to knee TJR.
 The concordance index for this model was 0.74.
 This is the first nomogram ever applied in TJR, which includes patient related outcome measures.

-We will externally test the predictive probabilities of the nomogram across centres representative of the broader knee TJR population.
-Professor Peter Choong, will lead a multicentre prospective cohort study, collecting the WOMAC as well as candidate predictors in order to externally test the predictive probabilities of the nomogram across centres representative of the broader knee TJR population.
-Coordination of this has commenced.
-We will also collaborate with Prof Alistair Gray and Senior Researcher Helen Dakin from the Health Economics Research Centre at Oxford Unuiversity who have a strong history of collaboration with Professor Philip Clarke, including over 10 co-authored publications.
-Gray and Dakin are co-investigators on a National Institute for Health Research (NIHR) funded project (HTA-11/63/01) to develop an ‘arthroplasty candidacy help tool’ for the UK.
+We will test the predictive probabilities of the nomogram across centres representative of the broader knee TJR population.
+We will also collaborate with senior researchers from the Health Economics Research Centre at Oxford University who have a strong history of collaboration with Professor Philip Clarke of the University of Melbourne, including over 10 co-authored publications.
+These researchers are co-investigators on a National Institute for Health Research (NIHR) funded project to develop an ‘arthroplasty candidacy help tool’ for the UK.
 Specifically, this collaboration will assist with international external validation of the patient selection nomogram.

-We will assess the acceptability of the nomogram amongst user groups.
-Professor Peter Choong will engage orthopaedic surgeons through the Australian Orthopaedic Association, and allied health professionals through the Musculoskeletal Clinician Leadership Group, and Professor Jane Gunn will engage primary care physicians through VicRen, the Victorian General Practice Research Network.
-Professor Jasvinder Singh, University of Birmingham, co-chairs the outcomes measures special interest group of OMERACT with Professor Peter Choong, will use this forum to assess the useability of the nomogram w international user groups.
+Final assessment the acceptability of the nomogram will be completed amongst user groups through the Australian Orthopaedic Association, the Musculoskeletal Clinician Leadership Group and other associated advisory bodies.
+Other similar forums will be used to assess the useability of the nomogram with international user groups.
 The nomogram will inform the development of a feedback intervention for surgeons as outlined in Workplan#2 and for targeting patients with a high probability of poor response to surgery as outlined in Workplan#3.
-While we have elected to target knee TJR for a nomogram in the first instance: concurrent work is underway (Dowsey/Spelman/Inacio) on a hip TJR nomogram with model development informed by current work arising from the knee cohort.
+While we have elected to target knee TJR for a nomogram in the first instance, future work is planned for the development of a hip TJR nomogram.

 Expected outcomes and significance: